On the 29th March 1946, one of the symbols of Italy's economic boom was officially launched: the Piaggio Vespa.

 The success of Piaggio's Vespa has been extraordinary, with more than sixteen million units manufactured since 1946.
 "Hundreds of thousands of swarms have buzzed" on the streets all over the world and have represented, especially in Italy, one of the most important symbols of the Economic Boom and the so-called "society of well-being".
 From the cinema to everyday life, from the journey to work to a picnic with the girlfriend, the Vespa has accompanied millions of Italians on their lives.
 And not only that.
 D'Ascanio's project has also received the honour of being included in the collections of the Museum of Italian Design at the Triennale in Milan and the MoMa in New York, as an illustrious example of brilliant Made in Italy creativity.
 A beautiful page of Italian history that we suggest you delve into by seeing if you have not already done so, a fiction produced by RAI (Radio Italian Television) in 2019 Enrico Piaggio.
 Un sogno italiano (An Italian Dream), directed by Umberto Marino and starring Alessio Boni, Roberto Ciufoli and Violante Placido.

 So what are you waiting for?
-If you own a Piaggio Vespa, whether old or new, celebrate the anniversary with a nice ride around town, beating your horn in unison.
-And if anti-Covid regulations don't allow it, so be it.
-Send your good wishes from your garage and wait for better times...
+Whether old or new, if you own a Piaggio Vespa, celebrate the occasion with a ride around town, beating your horn in unison!

 Did you like this?
 Let us know